openwisp/openwisp-docs/general/architecture.rst

 Python
 ~~~~~~

-`Python <https://www.python.org/>`_ is the main programming language used
+`Python <https://www.python.org/>`_ is the primary programming language
-by the server side application (web admin, API, controller, workers).
+used for the server-side application (web admin, API, controller,
+workers).

-In the past OpenWISP was built on Ruby On Rails, but we later switched to
+Originally, OpenWISP was built on Ruby On Rails, but we later switched to
-Python because it's more suited to networking and has a wider pool of
+Python due to its suitability for networking and a larger pool of
 potential contributors.

 Find out more on :ref:`why OpenWISP chose Python as its main language